ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

    Now, the result should be formatted JSON object with information about the resources in your account.
 For readability, only the resource CRNs are returned.
 Use `localhost:8080/api/listresources` for the full object details.
 You may also want to try a different, non-existing trusted profile name and examine the error message.

    When invoked, the app first reads the token for the compute resource.
-Then, it turns the token into an IAM access token for the specified trusted profile.
-Last, it calls the {{site.data.keyword.cloud_notm}} resource controller API to retrieve information about service instances.
+Then, it [turns the token into an IAM access token](/apidocs/iam-identity-token-api#gettoken-crtoken){: external} for the specified trusted profile.
+Last, it calls the [{{site.data.keyword.cloud_notm}} resource controller API](/apidocs/resource-controller/resource-controller){: external} to retrieve information about service instances.
 The result depends on the trusted profile's configured privileges.
 If interested, examine the [app source code](https://github.com/IBM-Cloud/trusted-profile-enterprise-security/blob/main/app.py){: external}.
    {: note}